Meet Mary

 My friends were basically from all over Anchorage and I did have friends at Wendler.
 My friends at Central would hang out after school at Woolworth's or Bert's Cards and Gifts and at JC Penney's.
 We all loved downtown Anchorage.

 We moved to Stanton Court off Tudor Road.
 Groan, suddenly I wasn't going to Central Junior High… I wasn't a Husky anymore.
-Moan, now I was going to Wendler Junior High, and now I was a Ram.
+Moan.
+I was going to Wendler Junior High, and and I was a Ram.”

 BONUS